-Mosaic Village, the latest jewel in Charlotte’s crown, opened on October 4 in the historic West End as the latest sign of revitalization in the Northwest Corridor.
+Mosaic Village, another jewel in Charlotte’s crown, opened on October 4, 2012 in the historic West End as another sign of revitalization in the Northwest Corridor.
 Johnson C. Smith University President Ronald L. Carter joined Charlotte Mayor Anthony Foxx, city officials and business leaders in a ribbon-cutting ceremony to officially open the 124,000-square-foot facility at 1635 West Trade Street.

 Photo by JCSU Staff